HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-blood-pressure-panel-intro.md

 #### About the extensions

-In addition, the Blood Pressure Panel profile contains the following qualifying observations (extensions) with associated SNOMED CT value sets:
+In addition, This profile contains the following qualifying observations (extensions) with associated SNOMED CT value sets:

 Body Position - This is used to capture an individual's body position while taking a blood pressure.
 Usually "sitting".